 Hraunfossar and Barnafoss

-Then we moved on towards Borgarfjordur.
+Then we moved towards Borgarfjordur.
 Here we saw our first of many waterfalls.
 Barnafoss (Children’s Fall) and Hraunfossar (Lava Falls) are a waterfall duo situated next to each other.
-Hraunfossar are a series of waterfalls which flow out of Hallmundarhraun lava field.
-The 300 feet (91 meters) length of the falls are spectacular to view in person and you can walk along them from the opposite side of the river.
+Hraunfossar are a series of cascades which flow out of Hallmundarhraun lava field.
+The 300 feet (91 meters) length of the falls were spectacular to view in person and we walked along them from the opposite side of the river.

 Langjökull glacier